Westminster City School: History

-In autumn 2021, over 90% of the school's outgoing Year 13 students started university, with almost 40% joining top Russell Group institutions.

-Foundation

 The charters and foundations of several historic charity schools were by Act of Parliament in 1873 incorporated into the Grey Coat Hospital Foundation and United Westminster Schools (UWS) Foundation.
 UWS comprised the Westminster City School and Emanuel School, Wandsworth; the Grey Coat Hospital Foundation comprised the Grey Coat Hospital, Westminster and Queen Anne's School, Caversham.
 In 1910, the Worshipful Company of Clothworkers transferred the Sutton Valence School in Kent into UWS.

 Westminster City School is amalgamation of the former Brown Coat, Green Coat and Black Coat schools.
 Key dates in its history are: